homovetus/homelab/README.md

 ### Framerate Stability

 Cameras may not shot frames at constant intervals.
-When testing with Amcrest IP cameras, the change in interval was reflected in the extracted timestamps, but not always.
-Among the tested results, using the interpolated method provided the lowest error and standard deviation.
-However, it is still recommended to test the results of using different timestamp calculation method mentioned in the [extractor](#extractor) section.

-Example of change in frame interval (1080P 10FPS), as 47:956 is expected for the clock in the second screenshot:
+Here is an example of change in frame interval (1080P 10FPS), as 47:956 is expected for the clock in the second screenshot, but the actual clock is 48:059.
 ![Change in frame interval](./test/interval_0.png)
 ![Change in frame interval](./test/interval_1.png)

+When testing with Amcrest IP cameras, the change in interval was reflected in the extracted timestamps, but not always.
+One characteristic of this Amcrest camera is that although the frame interval changes, the total number of frames is constant in each 5-minutes recordings.
+This characteristic somehow helped to show why using the interpolated method provided the lowest error and standard deviation, as the method assumes the frame rate is constant.

+However, it is still recommended to test the results of using different timestamp calculation method showed in the [extractor](#extractor) section.

+### Video and Autio Encodings

+The current implementation of recorder only supports H.264 video and AAC audio, which should be supported by every camera.
+It is possible to support encoding like H.265 using only the GStreamer library, but it is not implemented yet.

+## References

+The methodology of using RTCP Sender Reports to synchronize cameras is mainly based on the following research:

+- de Castro, Pedro,Emanuel Moura.
+Multi-Camera Synchronization for Object Detection in Multiple Scenes by Computer Vision, Universidade do Porto (Portugal), Portugal, 2021.
+ProQuest, https://link.ezproxy.neu.edu/login?url=https://www.proquest.com/dissertations-theses/multi-camera-synchronization-object-detection/docview/3122668153/se-2.

+However, the implementation was not demonstrated in the research paper, and this tool is an attempt to implement the methodology and also a supplement to solve the problem of timestamp interpolation for better synchronization.